anmi/gettext-please/README.md

 ['Hi, anmi, you got new ', <messagesLink>messages</messagesLink>, '!']
 */

-gettextn('applesCount', 5, {count: 5});
+ngettext('applesCount', 5, {count: 5});
 /* =>
 '5 apples'
 */
 ```
-You can use methods gettextr and gettextrn if you need to wrap part of message
+You can use methods rgettext and rngettext if you need to wrap part of message
 into component.

 In case of missing key, you can process key as value, or keep key as is